Fastlane (2018): Aftermath

 Randy Orton defeated Bobby Roode to win the United States Championship for the first time in his career.
-With this win, he became the eighteenth Grand Slam Champion.
+With this win, he became the 18th Grand Slam Champion.

 On the following episode of SmackDown, WWE Champion AJ Styles and Shinsuke Nakamura began the show and said that they respected each other.
 Nakamura then promised to deliver a Kinshasa to Styles at WrestleMania 34 and become WWE Champion.
 They were interrupted by Rusev, who then had a match with Styles, which ended in a disqualification after Aiden English interfered.
 Nakamura would save Styles from the 2-on-1 attack by delivering a Kinshasa to both Rusev and English.
 Nakamura and Rusev had their Fastlane rematch on the March 20 episode, where Nakamura was again victorious.
 After the match, Rusev and English attacked Nakamura.
 As Styles was about to save Nakamura, Nakamura recovered and fended off Rusev and English.

 Also on the show, Kevin Owens and Sami Zayn blamed each other for not winning the WWE Championship, as well as Commissioner Shane McMahon.
 Later, Shane recapped his feud with both Owens and Zayn over the past several months.
 He said his actions towards the two were not that of a SmackDown Commissioner.
 He then announced that he would be taking an indefinite leave of absence from SmackDown.
 Before he left, however, he scheduled Owens and Zayn to face each other at WrestleMania 34.
 Owens and Zayn then teamed up and brutally attacked Shane.
 The following week, General Manager Daniel Bryan, who was forced to retire in 2016, revealed that he was medically cleared to compete again.
 Later, he fired Owens and Zayn for their attack on Shane, and the two gave Bryan a beat down.
 Bryan then scheduled a tag team match pitting himself and Shane against Owens and Zayn at WrestleMania 34, where if Owens and Zayn were to win, they would be rehired.